snare/scruffy/README.md

 ## Environment

-Scruffy's `Environment` class manage's the program's environment.
+Scruffy's `Environment` class manages the program's environment.
 It is responsible for initialising directories, loading configuration files, etc.

 Say you're writing a simple command-line tool for keeping track of the ducks in your collection.
 Let's call it `duckman`. `duckman` is installed with `setuptools`, which installs a package to your Python `site-packages` and creates a console entry point script.
 The package directory looks something like this: